atomjump/medimage-co-nz-content-only/technical-guide.md

 If the MedImage add-on settings for ‘Show Extended Options/Maps Down To’ are set to ‘M:\’, and the M drive is not visible on the server (since the file reference will be from M:\Attachments\…), you can use this work around:

-You can switch the ‘Show Extended Options/Maps Down To’ setting in MedImage to ‘C’ on a single machine installation of MedTech32
+1. You can switch the ‘Show Extended Options/Maps Down To’ setting in MedImage to ‘C:\mt32\’ on a single machine installation of MedTech32
-Or, on the server you can create a mapping in a cmd prompt: ‘subst M: C:\mt32’
+2. Or, on the server you can create a mapping in a cmd prompt: ‘subst M: C:\mt32’ which maps the \mt32 folder to the M: drive.